erogenousbeef-zz/BigReactors/Roadmap.md

 - Add maximum-dimension API and checks to BeefCore

 ### Graphics & UI
-- Make an icon for power instead of using gold
-- Make glass have a border when disassembled, no border when assembled
 - Make waste ejection a setting; manual waste ejection (button-activated)/automatic waste ejection (threshold-activated)

-### Gameplay
-- Finish the RTG for mid/early-game power.
-Should be easy with the new TE framework I've built.

 TODO - Beta
 -----------